nesbox/tic80web/src/data/help.md

 usage: `run`

 ### save
 Save cartridge to the local filesystem (Hotkey: CTRL+S).
-Use a .lua  cart extension to save it in text format (PRO feature).
+Use a .lua .rb .js .moon .fnl .scm .nut .wren .wasmp .janet .py  cart extension to save it in text format (PRO feature).
 Use .png file extension to save it as a PNG cartridge.
 usage: `save <cart>`